 Because of the diversity in languages, Moroccans may switch languages mid-sentence or use three different languages in one remark, which can be a bit confusing for monolinguals.
 Nonetheless, Moroccans are also very friendly and will typically do their best to communicate with you despite any language barrier.

-Generally, you can get by with English or French in large cities, but when heading out of urban centers you will probably need a translator to communicate with rural residents.
+When traveling in Morocco, you can generally get by with English or French in large cities.
+When heading out of urban centers, however, you will probably need a translator to communicate with rural residents.

 Important Darija terms that you must know are: